-Born a thalidomide child with acute dyslexia and leaving school with no qualifications, Stephen Mason went on to trial for under 18s England Rugby and to obtain a 2.1 degree and work in investment banking, implementing the IT for trading floors, where he paid off his mortgage at 29 and financially retired at 32, he ran the London marathon and canoed the length of the Thames.
+Stephen went on to trial for under 18s England Rugby and to obtain a 2.1 degree in IT and work in investment banking, implementing IT trading floors, where he paid off his mortgage at 29 and financially retired at 32, he ran the London marathon and canoed the length of the Thames.

-Regularly speaking in public on the subject of successful serial entrepreneurship, implementing physical and mental disability into the workplace, business innovation and financial sustainability; and providing a hands on approach to nurturing the CEO’s of the future through incubation and start up investment; Stephen is also involved in many positive worldwide projects thanks entirely to the continually growing success of his company Mason Investments Globally.
+Regularly speaking in public on the subject of successful serial entrepreneurship, implementing physical and mental disability into the workplace, business innovation and financial sustainability; and providing a hands on approach to nurturing the CEO’s of the future through incubation and start up investment.